dovecot/documentation/docs/core/config/auth/userdb.md

 #### `userdb_import`

 This allows returning multiple extra fields in one TAB-separated field.
-It's useful for userdbs which are a bit less flexible for returning a variable number of fields (e.g. SQL).
+It's useful for `userdb`s which are a bit less flexible for returning a variable number of fields (e.g. SQL).

 #### `uidgid_file`